SBA Loans: Pros and Cons Guide

 Disaster Loans

 SBA disaster loans are available for small businesses impacted by a natural disaster.
-Economic Injury Disaster Loans (EIDL) are the most common disaster loans for small businesses.
+Economic Injury Disaster Loans (EIDLs) are the most common disaster loans for small businesses.
 Business owners can also apply for a physical damage loan to cover costs that insurance and other programs won’t cover.

 Disaster loans have a maximum borrowing amount of $2 million, and terms go up to 30 years.
 Repayments are deferred for the first 12 months.
 Interest rates on EIDL loans cannot exceed 4%.